About the artist

 Today, I remain feeling very inspired by nature.
 The infinite possibilities in colors and shapes as well as the natural equilibrium found in every small or big element of nature, provides me with a vast range of visual ideas to create my paintings.
 Not only the visual part of nature fascinate me, but also the fact that is so good for us.
 From the the nourishment we can get from plants when we eat them, to the positive impact of being surrounded by green environments.

 Another big topic in my work is animals.
 I'm concerned about the way we are raising animals today, with a huge number of animals that are being raised in inhumane ways, because they are thought as products, not as beings that suffer, feel pain and express love.
 From the food industry, clothing, beauty products, zoos, etc., the list is long...
 Most of the times, the animals that I paint are those in a constant demeaning situation.
 I feel like painting them is a way of honoring them, and I aspire that my work promotes the dialogue about animal welfare.

 After settling down a bit better in the Bay Area, I opened a studio in the beautiful Benicia in which I taught for over a year.
-My studio opened a whole new perspective for me, because I got to teach many younger kids, allowing me to understand their needs as young artists and to learn from their fresh minds.
-As we all navigate the new reality of the pandemic, I feel grateful that even from home and through online lessons, I keep to be in contact with their vitality and creativity, and that by doing art with them, I have been given the opportunity to find light and inspiration in the midst of the crisis.
+The experience teaching young students opened a whole new perspective for me, because it allowed me to understand the needs of young artists and to learn from their fresh minds.